Press Release - 10-16-2017

 - Turn on your headlights when you turn on your windshield wipers.
 New York State law makes this mandatory.

 - Drive slowly.
-Even if your vehicle has good traction in ice and snow, other drivers will travel with caution.
+Even if your vehicle has good traction in ice and snow, you must be prepared to react if other drivers start to slide.

 Motorists are urged to check 511NY before traveling.
 The free travel information system is accessible 24 hours per day by calling 511 or visiting www.511NY.org.
 The service provides real-time traffic conditions and links to information about air, rail and transit services.
 The 511NY website features a winter travel advisory system, with real-time travel reports and a color-coded map indicating which state roads are snow covered, ice covered, wet, dry, or closed to help drivers determine if travel is advisable.
 The system provides updated snow and ice conditions for interstates and other heavily traveled roads, as reported by snowplow operators.